Chart Color Schemes

 In terms of cultural diversity, Narara records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Narara's population was found to align with the broader area's average in terms of cultural diversity, with 80.0% born in Australia, 90.9% being citizens, and 88.3% speaking English only at home.
-Christianity is the predominant religion in Narara, accounting for 52.0%.
-However, Judaism is overrepresented, comprising 0.1% compared to 0.2% regionally.
+Narara's population was found to be around the wider region's average in terms of cultural diversity, with 80.0% born in Australia, 90.9% being citizens, and 88.3% speaking English only at home.
+Christianity is the predominant religion in Narara, comprising 52.0% of its population.
+However, Judaism is overrepresented, making up 0.1% compared to 0.8% across Greater Sydney.

 Frequently Asked Questions - Diversity